ionStici/frontend/js/dom-events.md

 But.. this is not really an argument, because inside the function body we have to operate with the `this` keyword instead of a real argument.

 Besides this, we can pass only one value to `bind`, the one which will become the `this` keyword.
-If we want to pass additional values into the handler function, we can pass into bind an array with values.
+If we want to pass additional values into the handler function, we can pass into bind an array with elements.

 <br>